 In the late summer of 1941, the battalion took part in maneuvers in Louisiana.
 Upon completion of the maneuvers, they were informed that their time in the regular army had been extended.
 Upon hearing this news, Wesley and the other members of the battalion were informed that they were being sent overseas.

-During the Battle of the Philippines, the Filipino and Americans had to deal with what seemed to be the endless strafing by the Japanese planes.
-Another problem they had to deal with was Japanese snipers.
+A major problem they had to deal with was Japanese snipers.
 At night, the Japanese would sneak behind the main battle lines.
 On one occasion, Wesley was with Phil Parish when they came under fire by a sniper.
 Instead of wasting time attempting to pick the sniper off, Wesley took his Tommy-gun and fired at the tree.
-As he fired he moved up the tree.
+As he fired he moved his fire up the tree.
 His bullets hit the rope that held the sniper to the tree causing him to fall from the tree to his death.

 According to Abel Ortega, it was during the battle with the Japanese that Wesley excelled.
 Ortega recalled that on Bataan, Wesley would simply go off into the jungle by himself.
 When he returned, he would always be carrying Japanese guns, swords or canteens.
 In Ortega's opinion. the only way Wesley could have gotten these things was by taking them off the dead bodies of Japanese soldiers.
 Ortega believed that once in combat, Wesley demonstrated the best qualities of a soldier.

 Wesley also was wounded during the fight against the Japanese.
 During one engagement, a shell exploded near him.
 The explosion resulted in his being hit below the ear and in the shoulder by shrapnel.